Did you know that 1 billion people from 190+ countries mobilize for environmental action every earth day?

 What you can do:

-Since today is about coming together to create positive change, here are a few actions you can take that affect the world in a positive way.
+- Since today is about creating positive change, here are a few actions you can take that positively affect the world.

-Buy organic when possible and support a pesticide ban by contacting legislative representatives.
-There can be little doubt now that the world’s most widely used insecticides – neonicotinoids- are harmful to bees.
-Neonicotinoids are absorbed by the plants and the soil they are sprayed on.
+- Buy organic when possible and support a pesticide ban by contacting legislative representatives.
+There can be little doubt now that the world's most widely used insecticides – neonicotinoids- are harmful to bees.
+Plants and soil absorb the neonicotinoids that are sprayed on them.
 These pesticides can cause behavioral and immune system problems among bees, leading to their decline.

-Check out our recent blog post, 8 Simple Ways to Live a More Sustainable Lifestyle, to learn easy everyday changes we can make to reduce our impact on the planet.
+- 8 Simple Ways to Live a More Sustainable Lifestyle, to learn easy everyday changes to reduce our impact on the planet.

 We hope you can get outside, explore and appreciate nature today!
-But, however you choose to celebrate, we wish you a safe and Happy Earth Day!
+But, however you choose to celebrate, we wish you a safe and Hap-Bee Earth Day!

 - The Crown Bees Team